apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getPreferredLanguage.md

 Get the string identifier for the client's current language.

-    navigator.globalization.getPreferredLanguage(successCB, errorCB);
+    navigator.globalization.getPreferredLanguage(successCallback, errorCallback);

 Description
 -----------

-It returns the language identifier string to the successCB callback with a properties object as a parameter.
+It returns the language identifier string to the `successCallback` with a properties object as a parameter.
 That object should have a `value` property with a String value.

-If there is an error getting the language, then the errorCB callback is invoked with a GlobalizationError object as a parameter.
+If there is an error getting the language, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
 The expected code for this error is GlobalizationError.UNKNOWN\_ERROR.

 Supported Platforms
 -------------------